jtr13/edav2/git_GitHub.Rmd

 </center>
 ### Step 1: Fork the upstream repo (once) {-}
 *Skip this step if you are syncing with a repo that you have write access to, whether it's your own or someone else's.*
-Let's say you want to contribute to EDAV!
-Fork [our GitHub repo](https://github.com/jtr13/EDAV){target="_blank"} and then on your own GitHub page, you will see a forked **EDAV** repo under the repositories section.
+Let's say you want to contribute to edav.info!
+Fork [our GitHub repo](https://github.com/jtr13/edav2){target="_blank"} and then on your own GitHub page, you will see a forked **edav2** repo under the repositories section.
 Note, from now on, the term **upstream repository** refers to the original repo of the project that you forked and the term **origin repository** refers to the repo that you created or forked on GitHub.
 From your respective, both **upstream** and **origin** are remote repositories.

 <center>
 ![](images/git/fork.png)
-*A fork of jtr13/EDAV*
+*A fork of tidyverse/forcats*
 </center>

 ### Step 2: Clone origin and create a local repository (once) {-}